William Hobson

 Captain William Hobson (26 September 1792 – 10 September 1842) was a Royal Navy officer and colonial administrator who served as the first governor of New Zealand from 1841 to 1842.
 He was a co-author of the Treaty of Waitangi which he, as Crown representative, and several Maori chiefs signed on 6 February 1840.
 On 3 May 1840, he proclaimed British sovereignty over New Zealand.
 He also selected the site for a new capital, which he named Auckland.
 In May 1841, New Zealand was constituted as a separate Crown colony with Hobson promoted to governor and commander-in-chief.
 In his final months, Hobson was dogged by poor health which left him detached from political affairs.
 He died in office in September 1842.

 Early life and naval career

 William Hobson was born in Waterford, Kingdom of Ireland, the son of Samuel Hobson, a barrister, and Martha Jones.
 He grew up in an Anglo-Irish Anglican family and attended a private school.

 He enrolled in the Royal Navy as a Volunteer 2nd Class, at Deptford, on 25 August 1803, assigned to HMS Virginie under the command of Captain Sir John Beresford, served in the Napoleonic Wars and the War of 1812, and was later involved in the suppression of piracy in the Caribbean.
-He advanced to midshipman in 1806 and seven years later was commissioned first lieutenant on 11 November, 1813.
+He advanced to midshipman in 1806 and seven years later was commissioned first lieutenant on 11 November 1813.

+Mediterranean Sea

+On 3 October 1818, the chartered brig Frederick, under the command of Lieutenant William Hobson of HMS Spey, brought the brig William of Liverpool, into Malta along with its master, Christopher Delano, and crew (less the steward who had escaped) in chains.
+William had been arrested at Smyrna under the allegation of having committed piracy upon the Helen, Captain Cornish, as well as plundering an American and a Portuguese vessel; Spanish doubloons having been found on it.
+It was expected that Delano and his men would be tried at Malta on 26 October for piracy and possibly the murder of Williams missing mate, Robinson.